-3.1 There is no requirement that an attempt at reconciliatory resolution has been made before a formal complaint is raised, but it is strongly encouraged in most cases.
-Students should discuss with the Senior Tutor, the Deputy Senior Tutor for Welfare or one of the College Discrimination and Harassment Contacts if they prefer to make a formal complaint without attempting a reconciliatory resolution.
+3.1 There is no requirement that an attempt at reconciliatory resolution has been made before a formal complaint is raised, but it may be quicker and less traumatic for the harmed individual than the formal process.
+Students should discuss with the Senior Tutor, the Head of Welfare and Wellbeing or other College Discrimination and Harassment Contacts if they prefer to make a formal complaint without attempting a reconciliatory resolution.
 Students are encouraged to involve their College Tutor in these discussions.
 Once a decision has been made, the process should then be initiated by consultation with the Senior Tutor.